Health And Wellbeing

 Be critical of everything you consume, especially food and medications.
 It's essential to understand the ingredients and production processes, as some may not be beneficial for your health.

-The effects of stress
+The Effects of Stress

 A poor relationship or a job you hate may cause stress and discomfort.
-Stress is a factor in poor health; excessive stress can lower the immune system.

 Doctors

 How many doctors actually ask about your diet, exercise, and lifestyle choices?
-Typically, only a few do so before prescribing medication created in a lab.
+Typically, only a few do so before prescribing lab-made medication.
 It's crucial to inquire about the potential side effects of any drug and to read the information leaflet that accompanies it.
-Additionally, consider whether there are natural alternatives available.

 Funding